 Oriental dance artist & instructor

-Hi and welcome!
-I'm Nanette Jasmine Ahlskog - an artist, instructor and performer of oriental dance from Helsinki.
+My name is Nanette Jasmine and I'm an artist, instructor and performer of oriental dance living in Helsinki.
 I fell in love with oriental dance many years ago when I saw bellydance performances in Turkey.
 Since then my path has lead me to practice this art form professionally.
 I dedicate my heart to my work, and in my work I like to emphasize that dancing is a great way to connect the mind and body.

 In oriental dance I'm fascinated by the freedom of self-expression.
-It is one of the few dance styles that emphasizes the dancers own self-expression.
+This is one of the few dance styles that emphasizes the dancers own self-expression and creativity.
 In addition to strong and interesting dance technique, the best thing about the dance is that every dancer gets to dance in their own way.
 For example one can be sensitive and deeply expressive, and the other can be sparkling and hilariously engaging.
 There is no right or wrong way to embody the dance as long as the technique is implemented safely for your own body.

 In 2022 aside with classical oriental dance I started performing metal bellydance.